Welcome to the Department

 Professor and Chair

-Twenty full-time faculty members are actively engaged in teaching, research and professional service.
+Twenty full-time faculty members are actively engaged in teaching, research, and professional service.
 Ten part-time faculty members, who are local professional engineers, supplement the faculty.
-Our faculty members teach more than 65 courses in the different areas of civil engineering.
-A dedicated support staff also serves the department.
+Our faculty members teach more than 65 courses in different areas of Civil Engineering.
+Dedicated support staff also serve the department.

 The graduate program offers the MSCE and Ph.D. degrees.
 Master of Science in Civil Engineering students can pursue either a thesis option or non-thesis option; the non-thesis option requires three hours of independent study.
 Teaching assistantships, research assistantships and fellowships are available to qualified students.
 Faculty and graduate students are active in a wide variety of research projects with both internal and external funding.
-We offer graduate specialization in the following areas: civil engineering materials, construction engineering and project management, environmental engineering, geotechnical engineering, structural engineering, transportation engineering and water resources engineering.
+Our Research Areas include Naturally Managed & Distributed Ecosystems, Resilient Infrastructure, Natural Hazards Engineering, and Intelligent Infrastructure Systems.